 Day 5 100 Miles

-We take the Tarifa fast ferry to Tangier, make our way along the Mediterranean coast road and then climb over the mountain of Jebel Tisouka.
+We take the fast ferry from Algeciras to Tangier Med, make our way along the Mediterranean coast road and then climb over the mountain of Jebel Tisouka.

 Day 6 123 Miles